jenkinsci/docker-build-publish-plugin/README.md

 [![Build Status](https://buildhive.cloudbees.com/job/cloudbees/job/jenkins-docker-registry-builder/badge/icon)](https://buildhive.cloudbees.com/job/cloudbees/job/jenkins-docker-registry-builder/)

 If you want to build and push your Docker based project to the docker registry (including private repos), then you are in luck!
+This is an early version - tweet @michaelneale if you have questions.

 Features:
    * Only a Dockerfile needed to build your project